DelineaPS/.github/profile/README.md

 For more information about contacting Delinea's Professional Services team, visit: https://delinea.com/professional-services

+## Starter Kits

+Deployment Starter Kits are quick guides intended for technical folks reponsible for implementing Delinea products into their environment.
+The idea with these documents is that it is a brief summary of what the product does, and what infrastructure and port requirements are needed to support a bare-bones installation of said product.

+With these guides, the hope is that most of the common "what do we need" questions are addressed by a 5-10 page .pdf.

 <!--

 **Here are some ideas to get you started:**